Commutators, commensurators, and $\mathrm{PSL}_2(\mathbb{Z})$: Integral commensurators

 \section{Integral commensurators}

 In this section, we establish the following fact:

 \begin{lem} Let $H<\pslz$ be a non-elementary subgroup and let $g\in\comm( H)$.
 Then $g^2\in\pslq\sqQ$. \end{lem}

-We will eventually give two quite different proofs of Lemma \ref{lem:integcomm}.
-The first is given in Section \ref{sec:ant} below and draws from the theory of invariant trace fields and quaternion division algebras.
-We are grateful to Alan Reid for telling us this proof.
+Here, non-elementary simply means non-solvable.
+The proof of Lemma \ref{lem:integcomm} is given in Section \ref{sec:ant} below and draws from the theory of invariant trace fields and quaternion division algebras.
+We are grateful to Alan Reid for teaching us about these ideas.

-Since the first proof of Lemma~\ref{lem:integcomm} is rather efficient, we will relegate the second proof to Appendix~\ref{app:compute}.
-The second proof will build on a reduction Lemma given in Section \ref{sec:quadratic} and uses in addition some aspects of the topological dynamics of a natural action of $H$ on the Furstenberg boundary $S^1 \times S^1$ of $\pslr \times \pslr$ in Section \ref{sec:limit-set}.
-We remark that the second proof of Lemma~\ref{lem:integcomm}, though less conceptual and more computation-intensive, readily generalizes to Lemma~\ref{lem:limitset2} -- a statement that is not covered by Proposition~\ref{reid}.
-We retain it for possible future use.